ntunlp/PromptSum/README.md

 ## Experiments

-!!!
-Don't forget to change the "root" variable at the top of args in main.py!!!
+First change the global variables in src/hyperparameters.py according to your respective local paths.

 To run **pre-training**:
 ```